skip to Main Content

 Using just one system, it can keep your entire house at your preferred temperature all year round.

-It is comprised of 2 parts, an indoor and outdoor unit, which is sometimes why its called a Ducted Split System.
+It is comprised of 2 parts, an indoor and outdoor unit.

 The outdoor unit is a compressor which works in conjunction with the indoor unit which is located in the roof cavity.